christlutheran/christlutheranmanhattan/src/content/pages/catechism.md

 ## Luther's Small Catechism

 Christians of every age benefit from learning and praying the Small Catechism.
-If you would like a copy, visit [Concordia Publishing House (CPH)](https://www.cph.org) or speak with our pastor about instruction and preparation for the Lord’s Supper.
+If you would like a copy, visit <a href="https://www.cph.org" target="_blank">Concordia Publishing House (CPH)</a> or speak with our pastor about instruction and preparation for the Lord’s Supper.

 ## Introduction